 Reduce the resistance of your coil without increasing power, and you won’t get much vapour.

 So you need to increase power and decrease the resistance of your coil at the same time.

-If you’re vaping at a higher power setting, you might want to open this up.
-This cools down the vapour, and allows for an airier vaping.
+If you’re vaping at a higher power setting, you might want to open the airflow up.
+This cools down the vapour and allows for a more airy style of inhale.